poutnikl/Brouter-profiles/README.md

 #### The list of my end user profiles for Android Brouter routing application.
 * The profiles are configured variants of my Trekking/Hiking profile templates.
-* Click on the profile of your interest, click on the RAW button and save the .BRF file locally.
+* Click on the profile of your interest, click on the RAW button and either copy the content either save the .BRF file locally.
 * You can test the profiles online on [Brouter-web/](http://brouter.de/brouter-web/) by pasting their text content to bottom left paste field + pressing UPLOAD button.
 It then appears as Custom profile, aside of predefined ones.
 * Notice the comments at bottom of profile text.
 * See more here [Brouter-profiles-collection](https://github.com/poutnikl/Brouter-profiles/wiki/Brouter-profiles-collection).